NodeByteHosting/assets/markdown/legal/terms.md

 You agree to indemnify, defend, and hold harmless the company, its officers, directors, employees, agents, licensors, and suppliers from and against all losses, expenses, damages, and costs, including reasonable attorneys’ fees, resulting from any violation of these terms or any activity related to your account (including negligent, or wrongful conduct), by you or any other person accessing the service using your account.

 ## Description of Service
-We offer a variety of Game Hosting Services &amp; VPS Hosting; system administration tools these include but are not limited to:
+We offer a variety of Game Hosting Services.
 Minecraft Server Hosting: Hosting of virtual worlds based on the Minecraft platform.
-Virtual Private Hosting: A better way to host your products like Discord Bots &amp; Websites.

 ## Acceptable Usage Policy (AUP)